trimble-oss/dba-dash-docs/content/en/docs/setup/quick-start/index.md

 4. Set a destination connection

-{{< alert icon="💡" text="The destination connection is the SQL instance where your DBA Dash repository database is to be located" />}}
+{{< alert icon="💡" text="The destination connection is the SQL instance where your DBA Dash repository database is to be located.
+By default this is set to DBADashDB and the database will be created automatically when the service starts.
+If you select an existing database it will need to be completely blank with no existing objects created." />}}
 {{< alert icon="⚠️" text="Use Windows authentication where possible." />}}
  [ServiceConfig.json](/docs/help/security/#config-file-security) is used to store the connection details.